rosflight/rosflight_firmware/docs/user-guide/firmware-configuration.md

 |Onboard Barometer|1|None||

 ####Magnetometer
-Future versions of ROSflight may support more options with magnetometers

 | Configuration | Number | port | Notes |
 | ------------- | ------ | ---- | ----- |